I noticed in the commentary after one of the recipes a brief side discussion went on regarding spaying/neutering pets, and that it’s “wrong.”

 The problem is worse in more rural communities.
 I work with a Siberian husky rescue group…the last husky I fostered was pulled from a rural Georgia shelter literally seconds before euthanization.
 That particular shelter has 97% kill rate.
 That means 97% of all the animals in that shelter, whether taken in as strays, owner turn ins, whatever, will be KILLED within a week of their intake.
 There simply isn’t the space to keep them, and the people to adopt them.
 This is why spaying and neutering is so vital.

 Please watch this video slideshow about the problem of pet overpopulation in the US and how we can help so these precious creatures don’t have to die.
 I warn you there are photos from inside shelters.
-It’s not easy to
+It’s not easy to watch.

 What are your thoughts?